 Union Learning Fund

-- Recruiting ULRs and supporting stage 2 development training
+- Recruiting ULRs

-- Engaging learners – promoting ICT skills, maths and English workshops / courses
+- Engaging learners – promoting ICT skills, maths and English workshops/ courses

 - Developing skills for the workplace especially for those that have least access to training

-- Tackling equality & diversity
+- Tackling barriers to equality and diversity

 To receive funding have a look at the guidance to apply for funding and complete the attached ‘Kickstart’ application form – you can download these from the Resources section at the end of this page.